Video Banner Ads: A How-To Guide

 Using Creative Studio, the production of in-banner video ads couldn’t be simpler.
 Within Bannerflow’s next generation ad creator there are easy-to-use video widgets, which make placing video in your banner a breeze.
 Thus, Creative Studio makes creating video banners hassle free and painless!

 But what are video widgets you ask?
 Well, the video widgets contain all the code you need to add a video to your banner.
-All you need to do when designing a banner is drag and drop the widget onto your banner.
+All you need to do when designing a banner is drag and drop the widget onto your video banner ad.

 To put it mildly, using Bannerflow’s video widgets is a much better solution than manually coding a video banner.
 As well as being faster for building a single banner, using a creative management platform means exceptional scalability.
 Building an entire in-banner video campaign, of different sized banners, across devices, and markets, can take minutes, rather than days.